Stealthyunic0rn/Forensics/Writeup/Zapftis.md

        Cmd #1 @ 0x11135e8: sc query malware

-The **cmdline** command lets us see the complete command which was used to launch each process.
-We can see that the process *Reader_sl.exe* was launched.
+The **cmdline** command lets us see the complete commands which was used to launch each process.
+We can see that the process *Reader_sl.exe* was started.

     reader_sl.exe pid:    228
     Command line : "C:\Program Files\Adobe\Reader 9.0\Reader\Reader_sl.exe"

-I also usef the **consoles** which shows that there is a service running called malware which is type *KERNEL_DRIVER*.
+I also used the **consoles** command which shows that there is a service running called malware which is type *KERNEL_DRIVER*.
 So we know that the service is running in kernel mode.

      C:\Documents and Settings\Administrator>sc query malware